elastic/cloudbeat/tests/README.md

 For example `EC2` rules will be located under `test_aws_ec2_rules.py`

-In order to separate and simply test development process, parametrization decorator is used.
+Parametrization is used to separate and simplify the test development process.

-Test file defines the logic of the test, and the data defines test cases permutation.
+The test file defines logic of the test, and the data file defines test cases.

-Tests data location: `<project_root>/tests/product/tests/data/aws`
+AWS tests data is located in [aws folder](./product/tests/data/aws).

 Data file identification: `aws_`